ReemS3/demucs_project/README.md

 # demucs_project

-This project is repulication of the [Demucs model](https://github.com/facebookresearch/demucs).
+This project is replication of the [Demucs model](https://github.com/facebookresearch/demucs).
 But it is written in TensorFlow using Colab Pro (P100 GP with 32GB of RAM), the authors have 8 V100 GPUs with 16GB of RAM.
 Here is the [link](https://colab.research.google.com/drive/1ZEEqwD3nYR21x2Y0_syG_7tWOhLfZ18W?usp=sharing#scrollTo=xQig2cISsGhM&uniqifier=4) to run the notebook in ColabPro.

 To see the visualisation of the different runs of this [project](https://wandb.ai/rfarah/demucs?workspace=user-rfarah) on W&B